evermood/rails-pizza-challenge/SOLUTION.md

 A Rails app has two main features:

 - displaying a list of orders.
 Orders are loaded from the `data/orders.json` file.
 - the ability to complete an order.
-Click the 'Complete' button
+Click the 'Complete' button for that.

 Promotions and discounts are **not currently implemented** as I limited time to recommended 4h.